nglara/HangInThere/README.md

 # HangInThere
-This is very basic project to demonstrate the basic functionality of Hangfire.
+This is a very basic project that demonstrates the basic functionality of Hangfire.
 Feel free to download it and run it.

 # Prerequisite:
 Please make sure that you have SQL Server installed.
 It could be Express, Developer or Enterprise edition.